svgeesus/ondesModulaire/offsets/offsets.md

 Inverting plus non-inverting buffers give +5V -5V.
 Apply across two pots for variable offset voltage.
 Or is 5V too much?
 Maybe 3V?
 No, Ondes needs up to 5 octave shift for filtering.
 Typical synth with resonant filter can use a smaller range. *(Maybe allow some unpopulated resistive dividers by the two pots to allow a smaller range like ±2V?)*

-Voltage divider to ultrafine pot, plus larger resistor in input mixer gives maybe +10 to -10mV ultrafine trim (experiment to find useful value) Or wider range with a multiturn pot.
+Voltage divider to ultrafine multiturn pot, plus larger resistor in input mixer gives +50 to -50mV ultrafine trim (±60 cents, or 12 cents per turn; experiment to find useful value).

 ## Op-amps